dotnet/docs-maui/docs/user-interface/controls/swipeview.md

 Each swipe item is defined as a `SwipeItem` object that's placed into one of the four `SwipeItems` directional collections.
 The `SwipeItem` class derives from the `MenuItem` class, and adds the following members:

-- A `BackgroundColor` property, of type `Color`, that defines the background color of the swipe item.
+- A `BackgroundColor` property, of type <xref:Microsoft.Maui.Graphics.Color>, that defines the background color of the swipe item.
 This property is backed by a bindable property.
 - An `Invoked` event, which is raised when the swipe item is executed.

 > [!IMPORTANT]